 Most bytes in the bitstream are SRAM data bytes that should be written to the various SRAM banks in the FPGA.
 The following sequence is used to program an SRAM cell:

 The bank width and height parameters reflect the width and height of the SRAM bank.
-A large SRAM can be written in smaller junks.
+A large SRAM can be written in smaller chunks.
 In this case height parameter may be smaller and the offset parameter reflects the vertical start position.

 There are four CRAM and four BRAM banks in an iCE40 FPGA.
 The different devices from the family use different widths and heights, but the same number of banks.